 Click here for an index to the deeds for 426 Marlborough, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-By 1888, it was the home of John A. Irwin and his wife, Lucy (Pearson) Irwin.
+On December 12, 1887, 426 Marlborough was purchased from George Wheatland, Jr., by Lucy (Pearson) Irwin, the wife of John A. Irwin.
 They previously had lived at the Hotel Palmerston at 177 West Chester Park (406 Massachusetts Avenue).
-Lucy Irwin is shown as the owner of 426 Marlborough on the 1888 Bromley map.
 They also maintained a home in Duxbury.

 John Irwin had been a tea, coffee, and spice merchant in the mid-1880s and by 1888 was a cigar manufacturer.
 By 1890, he was president of a lumber company.

-By the 1890-1891 winter season, 426 Marlborough was the home of Philip G. Morrison, a banker, and his wife, Helen Cynthia (Dinsmore) Morrison.
+On August 29, 1890, 426 Marlborough was purchased from Lucy Irwin by Philip G. Morrison, a banker.
+He and his wife, Helen C. (Dinsmore) Morrison, made it their home.
 They previously had lived at 6 Garrison.

 They continued to live at 426 Marlborough during the 1891-1892 winter season, after which they traveled to Europe.

 On May 3, 1892, 426 Marlborough was acquired from Philip Morrison by his brother, Barnabas Thacher Morrison, and on June 1, 1892, it was acquired from him by Edward Dehon Blake, a marine and fire insurance agent.
 He and his wife, Annie A. (Chase) Blake, made it their home.
 They previously had lived at 29 West Cedar.

 On September 14, 1894, Edward Blake transferred the property into his wife’s name.